avsarcs/miryoku-front-end/README.md

-# Getting Started with Create React App
+# Getting Started with Miryoku - Front End

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Built using React, React Router and SCSS, this is a fully responsive front-end design for a hypothethical artwork sharing platform.

 ## Available Scripts